Five scientists analyzed the article and estimate its overall scientific credibility to be 'very low'. more about the credibility rating

 The article ignores the overwhelming evidence in peer reviewed scientific literature that warmer temperatures and more variable precipitation are exacerbating western US wildfire activity, leading to more large fires, more area burned, changing fire severity, and longer fire seasons.
 While many other factors interact with climate to influence wildfire, a changing climate is clearly driving an increase in fire risk.
 The fact that other factors influence wildfire does not imply that climate has no effect on wildfire.

-Logan Berner, Postdoctoral research fellow, Northern Arizona University:
+Logan Berner, Assistant Research Professor, Northern Arizona University:

 The Breitbart article provides a poorly reasoned and misleading view of how climate change has contributed to recent fires in California and the rest of the western USA.
 The most informative part of the article is the link that it provides to a piece by Southern California Public Radio, which, unlike the Breitbart article, provides an informative and unbiased look at factors contributing to these recent fires.